raphaelgyory/django-rest-messaging/docs/django-rest-messaging.md

 ### Filtering participants

 You can filter the participants that can be added to a thread.
 By default, django-rest-messaging limits the number of participants to 10.
-You can modify this behaviour by setting settings.REST_MESSAGING_ADD_PARTICIPANTS_CALLBACK to a function that returns the acceptable users ids.
+You can modify this behaviour by setting settings.REST_MESSAGING_ADD_PARTICIPANTS_CALLBACK to a function that returns the acceptable participants ids.
 For example:

 ```python